Remi-Coulom/joedb/doc/source/stored_procedures.rst

 Joedb offers an alternative to journal replication by allowing clients to execute stored procedures on the server.
-With this mechanism, a disconnection can never cause a lock timeout, and there is no need for clients to download the whole database.
+With this mechanism, a disconnection can never leave a stale lock, and there is no need for clients to download the whole database.
 Each client can upload new data to the server in a very minimal single round-trip.
 The write transaction will be executed entirely on the server, and cannot be interrupted by a disconnection, so lock-timeout